IrinaMax/Demos/model-based-machine-learning/ReadMe.md

 1.  the adoption of a Bayesian viewpoint,

-2.  the use of factor graphs (a probabilistic graphical models), and
+2.  the use of factor graphs (a type of probabilistic graphical model), and

 3.  the application of fast, deterministic, efficient and approximate inference algorithms.